rendrjs/grunt-rendr-stitch/README.md

 # grunt-rendr-stitch

-> Use Stitch to package up your modules for use with Rendr (github.com/airbnb/rendr).
+> Use Stitch to package up your modules for use with [Rendr](https://github.com/airbnb/rendr).

 ## Getting Started
 This plugin requires Grunt `~0.4.1`